dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 Field extraction:

 Select the Fields to extract radio button.
 We will add 3 fields to extract.
-The fields need to be added seperately.
+The fields need to be added independently.

 Click the Add button for: